 Actuarial gains and actuarial losses resulting from remeasurements of the net defined benefit liability arising from the supplemental pension plans are recognized immediately in the Statement of financial position with a corresponding debit or credit through OCI in the period in which they occur.
-Remeasurements are not reclassified to profit or loss in subsequent periods.
+Remeasurements are not reclassified to excess of revenues over expenses in subsequent periods.